joinpursuit/oop-fruits-pets-lab/README.md

 Test your Bad Foods by:

-- creating two instances
+- Creating two instances
-- have each one `prepare`
+- Have each one `prepare`
-- have each one `fight` once
+- Have each one `fight` once

 #### Super Bonus